Human microbiome: Fungi

 Fungi, in particular yeasts, are present in the human gut.
 The best-studied of these are Candida species due to their ability to become pathogenic in immunocompromised and even in healthy hosts.
 Yeasts are also present on the skin, such as Malassezia species, where they consume oils secreted from the sebaceous glands.

 Viruses

 Viruses, especially bacterial viruses (bacteriophages), colonize various body sites.
 These colonized sites include the skin, gut, lungs, and oral cavity.
 Virus communities have been associated with some diseases, and do not simply reflect the bacterial communities.

+In January 2024, biologists reported the discovery of "obelisks", a new class of viroid-like elements, and "oblins", their related group of proteins, in the human microbiome.

+Amoebas

+A number of species of non-pathogenic amoebas are known to live in the human gastrointestinal tract as commensals, including Endolimax nana, several species of the genus Entamoeba (particularly Entamoeba coli, E. hartmanni and E. polecki), and the species Iodamoeba buetschlii.

 Anatomical areas

 Skin

 A study of 20 skin sites on each of ten healthy humans found 205 identified genera in 19 bacterial phyla, with most sequences assigned to four phyla: Actinomycetota (51.8%), Bacillota (24.4%), Pseudomonadota (16.5%), and Bacteroidota (6.3%).
 A large number of fungal genera are present on healthy human skin, with some variability by region of the body; however, during pathological conditions, certain genera tend to dominate in the affected region.
 For example, Malassezia is dominant in atopic dermatitis and Acremonium is dominant on dandruff-affected scalps.

 The skin acts as a barrier to deter the invasion of pathogenic microbes.
 The human skin contains microbes that reside either in or on the skin and can be residential or transient.
 Resident microorganism types vary in relation to skin type on the human body.
 A majority of microbes reside on superficial cells on the skin or prefer to associate with glands.
 These glands such as oil or sweat glands provide the microbes with water, amino acids, and fatty acids.
 In addition, resident bacteria that associated with oil glands are often Gram-positive and can be pathogenic.